 Alternatively, join an optional excursion by bullet train to Hiroshima for a sightseeing tour of the city.
 B

 This morning you travel by coach to Nara, second only to Kyoto in terms of its cultural heritage.
 Established in 710AD as Japan’s first permanent capital city, Nara only served as capital for 84 years, but still remains a major religious centre.

 On arrival, enjoy a sightseeing tour that begins with a visit to the Todaiji Temple, believed to be the largest wooden building in the world and home to the largest bronze Buddha ever cast.
 Nara’s sacred deer inhabit the vast park outside – legend has it that a local deity visited this area riding a deer, and hundreds of years ago killing one was punishable by death!

 Continue to the Fushimi Inari Taisha Shrine, famed for its thousands of orange Torii gates which lead to a network of trails into the forests of the sacred Mount Inari.
 This evening, enjoy a farewell dinner at a local restaurant with a performance by a maiko, an apprentice geisha.
 This typically includes traditional Japanese dance and music.
 B, D

 Day 12 Kyoto-Osaka-UK

-Travel to Osaka airport for your return overnight flight to the UK.
+Travel to Osaka airport (31 miles, one hour) for your return overnight flight to the UK.
 B

 Now a busy and prosperous city, Hiroshima will always be remembered as the target for the world’s first atomic bomb on August 6, 1945.
 When you arrive after taking the bullet train you'll take the ferry to Miyajima Island in Hiroshima Bay.
 This scenic island is home to the beautiful Itsukushima Shinto shrine which was built over the water and appears to float during high tide.